Skip to main content

 Common Video Costs

 At target_fps = 2, frames sampled per second of input video.
-Tokens per video computed via the token formula above.
+Tokens per video computed via the token formula above, then capped at ~16K per video.

 DurationSampled FramesResolutionTokensCost (Input)